xTear0/ClickyUI/README.md

 ## Design Philosophy

 ClickyUI intentionally keeps function names and binding patterns identical to Unreal's native widgets.
 There's nothing new to learn: if you know how to use a `UButton`, you already know how to use a `CUI_Button`.
-The plugin adds polish, theming, and convenience — not friction.
+The plugin adds polish, theming, and convenience.

 ---